draeger-lab/MPServer/README.md

 # MPServer
 Server Implementation for the [ModelPolisher 2.1](https://github.com/draeger-lab/ModelPolisher/tree/2.1).

-The corresponding (auto-generated) Python client library stub can be found [here](https://github.com/draeger-lab/MPClient).
+The corresponding Python client library stub can be found [here](https://github.com/draeger-lab/MPClient).
+Information on how to generate it is [here](#python-client).

 See the [Releases Page](https://github.com/draeger-lab/MPServer/releases/tag/pre-release) for a download of the standalone JAR.
 You can run it with